 Investors and traders alike have surely run across the Volatility Index, commonly referred to as the VIX, in headlines from time to time.
-Many are quick to overlook this valuable indicator since they may not understand how it works, or how to use it to help forecast stock prices.
-However, this so-called “fear index” offers insight into the direction of stock prices, both as a confirmation signal and to aid in predicting stock market turning points [Download 101 ETF Lessons Every Financial Advisor Should Learn].
+Many are quick to overlook this valuable indicator since they may not understand how it works or how to use it to help forecast stock prices.
+However, this so-called “fear index” offers insight into the direction of stock prices, both as a confirmation signal and as an aid in predicting stock market turning points.

 The VIX moves inversely to the S&P 500 Index, which is especially noticeable during fast market movements, or movements of large magnitude.
 For example, if the S&P 500 drops aggressively, the VIX Index will move aggressively higher.
 It’s for this reason the VIX has earned the name “fear index”.

-ETF traders can access the S&P 500 via the SPDR S&P 500 (SPY),and the VIX index through the iPath S&P 500 VIX ST Futures (VXX).
-Since small performance discrepancies can occur between an underlying index and the associated ETF, it is recommended for analysis purposes that the actual indexes are used, but the ETFs can be traded based on the index analysis [see ETF Technical Trading FAQ].
+ETF traders can access the S&P 500 via the SPDR S&P 500 (SPY ),and the VIX index through the iPath S&P 500 VIX ST Futures (VXX ).
+Since small performance discrepancies can occur between an underlying index and the associated ETF, it is recommended to use the actual indexes for analysis purposes.
+The ETFs can be traded based on the index analysis [see ETF Technical Trading FAQ].